datacarpentry/astronomy-python/_episodes/01-query.md

 of the main stream](https://arxiv.org/abs/1805.00425)" by Adrian Price-Whelan and Ana Bonaca.

-## Outline
+> ## Outline
+>

-This lesson demonstrates the steps for selecting and downloading data from the Gaia Database:
+> This lesson demonstrates the steps for selecting and downloading data
+> from the Gaia Database:
+>

-1. First we'll make a connection to the Gaia server,
+> 1. First we'll make a connection to the Gaia server,
+>

-2. We will explore information about the database and the tables it contains,
+> 2. We will explore information about the database and the tables it contains,
+>

-3. We will write a query and send it to the server, and finally
+> 3. We will write a query and send it to the server, and finally
+>

-4. We will download the response from the server.
+> 4. We will download the response from the server.
+{: .checklist}

 ## Query Language